bitifet/SmarkForm/docs/_getting_started/quick_start.md

 > [options object](#the-options-object).

-**Going deeper...**

-Following example adds a
+## 6. Go further...

+Everything works now. 🎉

+Well... actually, the submit button shows your credentials to the world in an *alert* modal.
+But for demonstration purposes, it is enough.

+However, if it were a larger form, we might not feel so comfortable with the `❌ Clear` button ("empty" action trigger) clearing everything in case of an accidental click.

-*beforeAction_empty* event listener to gently ask users for confirmation before they loose all their work in case of an accidental click to the *Clear* ("empty" action trigger) button:
+Luckily, we can listen to the *BeforeAction_empty* event and gently ask users for confirmation before they lose all their work.

+Let's see a simple example using a *window.confirm()* dialog:

 {% include components/sampletabs_tpl.md
    formId="confirm_cancel_form_export"